angoyves/Bootstrap/README.md

 2 - After the files have been downloaded you will get a folder with all the required files

 3 - Open your terminal (Run as Administrator).
 You can install all the dependencies in the template by running the command npm install.
 All the required files are in the node modules.
-If you didn't run with admin authority, you can see errors.
+If you didn't run with admin authorities, you can see errors.

 4 - Find the file named index.html, check what all components you need.
 Open the file in a text editor and you can start editing.

 5 - Now that your project has now kick-started, all you need to do now is to code, code, and code to your heart's content.

+__Note :__ If you use laravel-mix, please run all command with admin authorities.

 <h1>How to Contribute?:</h1>
 <hr>